grannycart/by-sound-alone_source/manuscript/2_Chapter.md

 "Alright.
 I'll check sonar and radar.
 Maybe someone's listening who just isn't interested in responding."

 She stepped over to the sonar station and lifted the headphones over her ears.
 Without bothering to sit, she turned the directional control wheel with one hand, slowly, back and forth, scanning for the sound of anything made by humans.
 A minor benefit of being dead in the water was they were not making any noise themselves.
 She could hear even the small waves against the hull of the _Prospect_.
 It was a rare pleasure to have such clean and clear sound on sonar.
-But for all that silence, there was nothing to hear.
+But for all that silence, there was nothing of significance to hear.

 The passive sonar was safer to use than the radar because it did not send out any signal that could be detected.
-You just listened with what were essentially underwater microphones for the sound any other vessel might be making.
+You just listened with what were essentially underwater microphones for the sounds any other vessel might be making.
 It also had the advantage that it could be used while submerged.
 Radar, on the other hand, could only be used while they were on the surface, and it sent out a big loud radio beacon that could be seen by any other ship with a radar unit --- basically all of them.
 If there were any ships out there, the signal would bounce back to the _Prospect_ and they would know its location.
 But any other ship in range could also detect their transmitted radar signal and know the precise location of the _Prospect_.
 Generally, when Percy used radar, her habit was to dive soon afterwards.

 In this case, she thought turning on the radar was worth the risk.
 But the radar sweep rolled twice around the display, showing a completely empty scope.
 There was nothing for miles in every direction.
 She left it scanning, eased herself into the sonar station chair, and tried to get comfortable.